Webhooks API

 received | boolean | Always true on success |

-eventId | string | Internal event ID for tracking |
+eventId | string | null | Internal event ID, when one was persisted |

-workflowsTriggered | number | Number of workflows triggered |
+workflowsTriggered | number | Number of workflow runs triggered by this event |

-Stripe Webhooks
+Stripe

 | Header | Required | Description |